 The major in Administrative Office Management (AOM) is designed to provide training for entry level office management or supervisory positions.
 In addition to typing and shorthand, courses include Business Law, Accounting, Marketing, Management and Computer training.
-This program may be modified for those who add a minor in education to meet state certification requirements for Busines organizations.
-Computer Information Systems, Finance or other minor areas may Education.
+This program may be modified for those who add a minor in education to meet state certification requirements for Business Education.